 The lobster tail is also cooked with a blow torch, before being covered in cheese and set under a heat lamp.
 It looked so pretty, and tasted so, so good!

 Another winner!
 Udon noodles, stir-fried vegetables, pork belly (or no pork, if you’d prefer), and topped with a sunny-side-up egg.
 Simple and delicious.
-Zee loves noodles, and she really enjoyed this one, and still mentions this dish fondly (whilst sighing deeply of course, and wondering out loud if she’ll ever go back again 😂).
+Zee loves noodles, and she really enjoyed this one.
+She still mentions this dish fondly (whilst sighing deeply of course, and wondering out loud if she’ll ever go back again 😂).

 Price: 5000 won (R60) with pork belly, or 4000 won (R50) for the vegetarian option.